aaronlelevier/textress_project/docs/saltstack.rst

     if keys or _grains dir isn't correctly created, won't raise erros, but key/values will be missing from:
         `salt '*' grains.items`

+# ping all servers that have a "grain role of appserver"
+salt -G 'roles:appserver' test.ping

 Pillar
 ------